youssefrefaat4/devops-challenge/README.md

 - Run `yarn start` to run a service in production

 # Instructions
+- Fork this repo
 - The challenge is on!
-- **Send us an email with a link to repository when you finish the assesment.**
+- Create a pull request
-- Please complete your working solution within 7 days of receiving this challenge.
+- Please complete your working solution within 7 days of receiving this challenge, and be sure to notify us when it is ready for review.